Shirley Elliott: Career

 After graduating from Simmons College, Elliott worked as a reference assistant at the Brookline Public Library in Massachusetts between 1940 and 1946.
 She subsequently worked at the Rhode Island State College as an assistant librarian between 1946 and 1948.

 Elliott served as the legislative librarian of Nova Scotia from 1954 to 1982.
 During this time, she worked to catalogue and preserve the materials at Province House and directed efforts to modernize the legislative library.
 After Elliott retired, she returned to Wolfville and helped to establish the Wolfville Memorial Library in the town's former train station.

 She was a contributor to the Dictionary of Canadian Biography, and wrote a variety of books and articles concerning Nova Scotia across her career.

 Recognition

-Elliott received honourary degrees from Acadia University and Dalhousie University.
+Elliott received honorary degrees from Acadia University and Dalhousie University.
 She was awarded the Order of Nova Scotia in 2003 in recognition of her efforts as legislative librarian.